RoseTeague/Computational_Methods_HW1/Readme.md

 #### Announcements (see [course webpage](https://imperialhpsc.bitbucket.io) for further information)

+23/10/17: Several references have been added to the supplementary material section of the course webpage

 23/10/17: Homework 1 has been posted on the course webpage.

 19/10/17: Several updates have been made to the course webpage and repo: the final brownian motion code, *brown.py*